Soxxes/ML_Flask_React_SampleApp/README.md

 [![Unbenannt.png](https://i.postimg.cc/GmMFH8gW/Unbenannt.png)](https://postimg.cc/YvWGP9HR)

 I added the suffix "-cont" to make it clear to the reader that this is the container and not the image.
-Next, we need to set up a Docker Compose File to let the Frontend and Backend communicate with each other.
+Next, we need to set up a Docker Compose File to let the Frontend and Backend communicate with each other, because just two single Docker containers are pretty useless.